M. S. Factory, Valley: Chemical weapons programme

 In the late 1930s the Chamberlain Government planned that the United Kingdom should be in a position at the beginning of any war to retaliate in kind if the Germans, as expected, used mustard gas.
 In April/June 1939 the Alyn Valley was surveyed by the Department of Industrial Planning on behalf of the Ministry of Supply (MoS), and Imperial Chemical Industries (ICI) who were tasked with managing this programme.

 The Treasury approved the sum of £546,000 for initial work on 27 August 1939, and work began in October 1939 on the storage tunnels in the limestone hillside, in the Alyn valley close to Rhydymwyn.
 The factory, to be called M.S.
 Factory, Valley, opened in 1941.
 The government authorised the expenditure of £3,161,671 and ICI's construction fee was £80,000.

 Production was intended of both Runcol and Pyro variants of mustard; records reveal that only the purer and more stable Runcol was made in bulk.

 In 1940–1959, it was involved in either the manufacturing, assembly or storage of chemical weapons, or mustard gas in bulk containers.
 During 1947–1959 the tunnel complex held the majority of the country's stock of mustard gas.

-Research has shown that whilst the attrition rate of certain building types has been quite high across the site, there is no other CW production, storage and assembly site surviving within the UK in such a complete and readily understandable state.
+Research has shown that whilst the attrition rate of certain building types has been quite high across the site, there is no other chemical weapon production, storage and assembly site surviving within the UK in such a complete and readily understandable state.
 This makes the Valley Site as a whole a place of national significance, but of particular rarity and importance are the surviving production buildings, which are, as far as can be ascertained, unique survivals.

 Nuclear weapons

 On accepting the findings of the Maud Report in 1941, the government of the day needed to verify that a cost-effective atomic bomb could be manufactured.
 This required verification that a gaseous diffusion process would work on an industrial scale to provide enough fissile material to manufacture a cost-effective and timely atomic bomb.

 One of the surplus Pyro buildings at Valley (P6) was adapted for the testing of apparatus for uranium isotope separation in 1942 in an early phase of the Tube Alloys project before this was moved to America (developing later into the Manhattan Project).
 Four prototype gaseous diffusion plants were ordered from Metropolitan-Vickers, at Trafford Park, Manchester, at a cost of £150,000 and installed in the P6 building at Valley.
-Test equipment was installed in the P6 building at Valley and experiments continued until 1945 when the equipment was moved to Didcot and Harwell.
+Experiments continued until 1945 when the equipment was moved to Didcot and Harwell.
 The results of the experiments led to the building of the gaseous diffusion factory at Capenhurst, Cheshire.
 Building P6 is now a Grade II listed building and is of international importance; for a very brief period it was at the leading edge of nuclear physics.